luiscruz/course_sustainableSE/2024/p1_measuring_software/g7_python_environments.md

 ### Experiment Setup
 **Machine Specifications** \
-The experiment was run on a MacBook Air.
+The experiment is run on a MacBook Air.

 * **Model**  \
 Name: MacBook Air (Model Identifier: MacBookAir10,1) \